MooneyOnMoney.com

 It doesn’t take a degree in finance to see that the cost of college continues to rise.

-In its 2021 report, the College Board showed that in-state tuition and fees at public four-year institutions increased by 9% in inflation-adjusted dollars between the 2011-12 and 2021-22 school years.1
+In its 2023 report, the College Board showed that in-state tuition and fees at private non-profit four-year institutions increased by 5% in inflation-adjusted dollars between the 2013-14 and 2023-24 school years.1

 If your child is approaching college age, a good first step is estimating the potential costs.
 The accompanying chart can help you get a better idea about the cost of college.